Operation Typhoon (1989)

-Operation Typhoon is the penultimate planned military operation of Soviet troops during the Soviet–Afghan War.
-It was carried out from January 23, 1989, to January 26, 1989, in the provinces of Parwan, Baghlan, and Kunduz with the aim of "causing as much damage as possible to the opposition forces in the central and northern provinces of the country".
+Operation Typhoon was a combined-arms military operation carried out by the Soviet Armed Forces and the Afghan Armed Forces from January 23 to 26, 1989.
+It was one of the last major military operation conducted by Soviet forces during the Soviet–Afghan War.
+It targeted Ahmad Shah Massoud's ethnic Tajik mujahideen fighters in the provinces of Parwan, Baghlan, and Kunduz with the aim of "causing as much damage as possible to the opposition forces in the central and northern provinces of the country".
+Over a thousand civilians in the north of the country were killed during the operation.

 A combined arms operation of units and units of the 108th and 201st motorized rifle divisions and other units of OKSVA on a wide front of the provinces of Parwan, Baghlan, Kunduz with the aim of stabilizing the military-political situation in the northeastern zone of the Republic of Afghanistan before the withdrawal of Soviet troops from the DRA.
 Soviets flew over 1,000 sorties against the Mujahedeen targets, next to conducting hundreds of artillery strikes.
 This operation, dubbed "Operation Typhoon," killed over 600 of Masooud's fighters, according to Soviet estimates.